cferdinandi/reef-js/content/routing.md

 ### `addRoutes()`

-Add routes to an existing route.
+Add routes to an existing router.
 Accepts an array of routes, or an individual route object.

 ```js
 // Add an individual route